spboxer3/LocalLog/Privacy Policy.md

 ## 7. Contact Us

-If you have any questions about this Privacy Policy or our data practices, please contact us at:
+If you have any questions about this Privacy Policy or our data practices, please contact us.

-**Email:** [Your Email Address Here]